lukaIvanic/Drzavna_Matura_Endgame/README.md

 ### TODOs:

-#1 Give the user an option to turn of automatic login.
+#1 Give the user an option to turn off automatic login.

 #2 An option to use the app as a guest